ChrisWhealy/DistributedSystemNotes/Lecture 4.md

 When assigning a value to a Lamport Clock, we need first to make a defining decision, and then follow a simple set of rules:

-1. First decide what constitutes *"an event"*.
+1. First, decide what constitutes *"an event"*.
 The outcome of this decision then defines what our particular Lamport Clock will count.
     In this particular case, we decide that receiving a message ***is*** counted as an event.
 (Some systems choose not to count *"message receives"* as events).
 1. Every process has an integer counter, initially set to 0
 1. On every event, the process increments its counter by 1
-1. When sending a message, a process includes its current Lamport Clock value as metadata sent with the message payload
+1. When a process sends a message, the current Lamport Clock value is included as metadata sent with the message payload
-1. When receiving a message, the receiving process sets its Lamport Clock using the formula `max(local counter, msg counter) + 1`.
+1. When receiving a message, the receiving process sets its Lamport Clock using the formula
+    `max(local counter, msg counter) + 1`

-If we decide that a *"message receive"* is not counted as an event, then the above algorithm does not need to include the `+ 1`.
+If we decide that a *"message receive"* is not counted as an event, then the above formula does not need to include the `+ 1`.

 ### Worked Example

-We can see how this algorithm is applied in the following sequence of message send/receive events:
+We can see how this formula is applied in the following sequence of message send/receive events:

 We have three processes `A`, `B` and `C` and the Lamport Clock values at the top of the process line indicate the state of the clock ***before*** the message send/receive event, and the Lamport Clock values at the bottom of the process line indicate the state of the clock ***after*** the send/receive event has been processed.